The Generalized Langevin Equation with a power-law memory in a nonlinear potential well: Introduction

+Separation of $F(t)$ and $\dot{W}(t)$ will help with the analysis later.
+We also note a distinction in the support of the memory kernel.
+Namely, in the physics literature, the memory kernel in the GLE is often defined on the interval $[0,t]$ rather than $(-\infty,t]$ as we have here.
+In order for a stationary integro-differential equation to be properly defined we must specify initial data on an infinite horizon.
+The classical definition effectively defines the velocity to be zero on the interval $(-\infty, 0]$.
+This assumption (along with a quadratic potential well), allow for use of the Laplace transform, which can yield a host of statistical properties including an exact solution \cite{vinales2006anomalous,desposito2008memory}.
+Unfortunately, such an approach is not available here.

-Due to the memory kernel $K$, in this formulation of GLE the process $(x(t),v(t))$ is non-Markovian.
+Due to the memory kernel $K$, in this formulation of GLE, the joint process $(x(t),v(t))$ is non-Markovian.
 Therefore, it is not immediately clear what we mean by a ``stationary distribution.''
-However, if the memory kernel $K(t)$ is a sum of $N$ exponential functions, we can use the so-called Mori-Zwanzig formalism \cite{zwanzig2001nonequilibrium,fricks2009time, goychuk2009viscoelastic, ottobre2011asymptotic} to rewrite the GLE as a $2+N$ dimensional system of SDEs.
+However, if the memory kernel $K(t)$ is a sum of $N$ exponential functions, we can use the so-called Mori-Zwanzig formalism \cite{zwanzig2001nonequilibrium, goychuk2009viscoelastic, ottobre2011asymptotic} to rewrite the GLE as a $2+N$ (or $2 + 2N$ \cite{fricks2009time}) dimensional system of SDEs.
+(For a contrast on the two representations, see \cite{hohenegger2018reconstructing}.)
 When $\Phi$ is quadratic, such a representation is statistically equivalent to \eqref{eqn:GLE}; otherwise, we simply call this the Markovian approximation of the GLE.
-This Markovian version of the GLE does admit a stationary distribution and one can show that the marginal distribution of the pair $(x,v)$ in stationarity is exactly \eqref{eqn:marginal-x-v} \cite{pavliotis2014stochastic}.
+This finite-dimensional Markovian version of the GLE does admit a stationary distribution and one can show that the marginal distribution of the pair $(x,v)$ in stationarity is exactly \eqref{eqn:marginal-x-v} \cite{ottobre2011asymptotic,goychuk2012viscoelastic,pavliotis2014stochastic}.
 The fact that the memory kernel does not affect the stationary statistics of $x$ and $v$ is, in some sense, a natural generalization of the observation that the drag coefficient $\gamma$ does not appear in $\pi(x,v)$ for viscous diffusion.
-It is then reasonable to ask whether this property holds for general forms of $K$.
+It is then reasonable to ask whether this property holds for more general forms of $K$.